-As we were enjoying the bonfire, a white eyed montane joined us.
-She was lost but at least helped me to learn on how to handle them due to their delicate feet.
-She was then placed near a thicket so she could easily fly way in the morning and afraid being eaten by the cats at night.
+As we were enjoying the bonfire, white-eyed montane joined us.
+She was lost but at least helped me to learn how to handle them due to their delicate feet.
+She was then placed near a thicket so she could easily flyway in the morning and was afraid of being eaten by the cats at night.

-At around 1:30 am we decided to call it a day and went to rest so as to have some energy for the planned hike and bird watching.
-The tents had already been pitched so they was no much work to be done but to get some sleep.
+At around 1:30 am we decided to call it a day and went to rest to have some energy for the planned hike and bird watching.
+The tents had already been pitched so they were not much work to be done but to get some sleep.
 My day one camping night was filled with the fighting cats near my tent, the owl hooting and the peacock made noises.
 At least it was not noisy loud public vehicles and night clubs music.

-By 7:30 am everyone was awake, took our break fast and prepared oursleves for the hiking and bird watching.
-This place is a safe haven, you don’t have to carry your luggage everywhere you go, they will keep it safe for you as you do your hiking and birdwatching.
+By 7:30 am everyone was awake, took our breakfast, and prepared ourselves for the hiking and bird watching.
+This place is a haven, you don’t have to carry your luggage everywhere you go, they will keep it safe for you as you do your hiking and birdwatching.

 The hiking took the whole day and we were dead tired on our way back.
 We finally made our back to the campsite.
-The dinner preparation was a collective teamwork, it was awesome then headed to the fireplace to enjoy it.
-Not all of us went to the same place so we exchanged on what we had enjoyed in the places we had earlier vsited.
+The dinner preparation was collective teamwork, it was awesome then headed to the fireplace to enjoy it.
+Not all of us went to the same place so we exchanged what we had enjoyed in the places we had earlier visited.

 Due to tiredness, we did stay up for long like the previous night.
 By 11:00 pm we had made our way to our tents.
 I didn’t hear much on day two but rather slept like a baby.
 Exhaustion is a very good sleep pill.

-It was time to leave Wajee nature park, sad but contended that i had really enjoyed myself and that’s why I will going back for a week long or more camping experience again.
+It was time to leave Wajee nature park, sad but contended that i had enjoyed myself and that’s why I will go back for a week-long or more camping experience again.